Bangladesh Challenge Cup

-The Bangladesh Challenge Cup, also known as the Challenge Cup is Bangladesh football's annual match contested between the champions of the previous Bangladesh Football League season and the winners of the Federation Cup.
+The Bangladesh Challenge Cup, also known as the Challenge Cup, is Bangladesh football's annual match contested between the champions of the previous Bangladesh Football League season and the winners of the Federation Cup.
 If the league champions also won the cup, then the cup runners-up provide the opposition.
 Bashundhara Kings is the first club to win this cup, beating Mohammedan SC on 3–1 margin.

 History

 Inaugural edition

-The 2024 Bangladesh Challenge Cup, also known as the Bangladesh 2.0 Challenge Cup, marked the inaugural edition of this exciting new football competition.
+The 2024 Bangladesh Challenge Cup, also known as the Bangladesh 2.0 Challenge Cup, marked the inaugural edition of this new football competition.
 This annual event pits the champions of the previous League season against the winners of the Previous Federation Cup.

 The first edition of the Challenge Cup took place on 22 November, 2024, with Bashundhara Kings emerging as the inaugural champions.
 The match was played at Bashundhara Kings Arena.

 As Bashundhara had won both the league and the cup, the Federation Cup runners-up, Mohammedan SC, were their opponents in the final.
 Kings secured a 3–1 victory, etching their name in the history books as the first-ever winners of the Bangladesh Challenge Cup.

 2025; Second edition

 The 2025 Bangladesh Challenge Cup is the second edition.
 It is an annual football match contested by the champions of the previous season's Bangladesh Premier League and Federation Cup competitions.
 Mohammedan SC crowned the champions of 2024–25 Bangladesh Premier League for the first time ever.
 Bashundhara Kings qualified as 2024–25 Fed Cup winners.

+Bashundhara Kings is the depending champions of the cup who beat previous edition's runners-up Mohammedan SC by 4–1 goals on 19 September ২০২৫.